Location(s) of Program: Poplarville Campus

-Brief Description of Program: The Electrical Technology Program at Pearl River Community College is designed to lead to a Career or Technical Certificate or an Associate of Applied Science Degree.
+Brief Description of Program: The Electrical Technology Program at Pearl River Community College is designed to lead to a Career Certificate, Technical Certificate or an Associate of Applied Science Degree in Electrical Technology.

-- The program prepares individuals to install, operate, maintain, and repair electrically energized systems such as residential, commercial, and industrial electrical wiring, DC motors, AC motors, controls, and electrical distribution panels.
+- The program prepares individuals to install, operate, maintain, and repair electrical systems such as residential, commercial, and industrial electrical wiring, and conduit systems, commercial lighting, DC motors, AC motors, motor controls, programmable logic control, and electrical distribution panels.

 - Instruction includes in-depth training in many aspects of the electrical field.